lightning/bolts/03-transactions.md

-This construction ensures that neither the node providing the basepoint nor the node providing the `per_commitment_point` can know the private key without the other node's secret.
+This construction ensures that neither the node providing the basepoint nor the node providing the `per_commitment_point` can know the public key without the other node's secret.

 The corresponding private key can be derived once the `per_commitment_secret` is known: